Melphalan will be prescribed for you by a specialist doctor.

 - It is important that you do not get pregnant or father a child while you are taking melphalan.
 Make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.
 If you would like to have children in the future, you should ask your doctor for advice about family planning before you begin taking melphalan.
 This is particularly important if you are a man, as there is a risk of reduced male fertility or sterility with melphalan treatment.

-- While you are taking melphalan and for six months after you have stopped the treatment, do not have any immunisations (vaccinations) without talking to your specialist doctor first.
+- While you are taking melphalan and for six months after you have stopped the treatment, do not have any immunisations (vaccinations) without talking with your specialist doctor first.
 Melphalan lowers your body's resistance and there is a risk that you will get an infection from some vaccines.

 Can melphalan cause problems?

 Medicines used to treat cancer can have a number of side-effects, some of which can be delayed for several days or weeks after taking the medicine.
 Most chemotherapy medicines can lower the number of white cells in your blood, which increases the risk of you getting an infection.
 While you are taking melphalan you should take precautions to reduce the risk of getting an infection - you can do this by avoiding being with people who you know have an infection.
 If you think you are getting a sore throat or if you have a high temperature, please let your doctor know as soon as possible so that you can get some treatment straightaway.